sutkarsh-s/course_bootstrap/README.md

-# repository for course offered by courseera
+# repository for course offered by coursera